jundalisay/spblist/content/en/social/economics/principles/part-2/chapter-01b.md

 ## Enter Cartesian Relativity and the Constant of Personal Interest

-Thus, the 'cost' or 'price' of guitar learning will be consistently 'expensive' to Guitar Hater but consistently 'cheap' to Guitar Lover.
+Thus, the 'cost' or 'price' of guitar playing will be consistently 'expensive' to Guitar Hater but consistently 'cheap' to Guitar Lover.

 If their society naturally values guitar music, then Guitar Hater will be 'poor', while Guitar Lover will be 'wealthy' especially since he can 'arbitrage' his high quality but cheaply-earned guitar skill by selling it to society at a price that is high to them.

 {{< img src="https://socioecons.files.wordpress.com/2017/07/playinggtr_1.jpg" alt="Guitar-playing" cap="Playing instruments is easy for some, hard for others" >}}